gromacs/gromacs/docs/reference-manual/functions/nonbonded-interactions.rst

 The Buckingham potential has a more flexible and realistic repulsion term than the Lennard-Jones interaction, but is also more expensive to compute.
+Note that the Buckingham potential is no longer supported by :ref:`gmx mdrun`.
 The potential form is:

 .. math:: V_{bh}({r_{ij}}) = A_{ij} \exp(-B_{ij} {r_{ij}}) -
                              \frac{C_{ij}}{{r_{ij}}^6}